CDC expanding surveillance at 4 major US airports to look for Omicron – KION546

 That includes “critical partner testing closer to the time of flights and considerations around additional post-arrival testing and self-quarantine,” she said.

+Additionally, top US government officials are currently considering requiring everyone who enters the United States to be tested the day before their flight and having all travelers — including US citizens and permanent residents — test again after returning home, regardless of vaccination status, sources familiar with the thinking tell CNN.

+Officials were deliberating Tuesday night and no final decisions have been made, but they could be announced as soon as this week.
+Currently, vaccinated travelers are required to test three days before their departure.
+This move under consideration would shorten that timeline to one day.

-“This program allows for increased Covid testing for specific international arrivals,” she said, “increasing our capacity to identify those with Covid-19 on arrival to the United States and enhancing our surveillance for the Omicron variant.”
+Regarding the expanded surveillance, “this program allows for increased Covid testing for specific international arrivals,” Walensky said, “increasing our capacity to identify those with Covid-19 on arrival to the United States and enhancing our surveillance for the Omicron variant.”

 She said the CDC is also working with the airlines “to collect passenger information that can be used by CDC and local public health jurisdictions to enhance contact tracing and post-arrival follow-up should a case be identified in a traveler.”